SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRClusterScalingAction.md

----
-layout: glossary
-title: Add-VSEMRClusterScalingAction
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRClusterScalingAction

 ## SYNOPSIS
-Adds an AWS::EMR::Cluster.ScalingAction resource property to the template
+Adds an AWS::EMR::Cluster.ScalingAction resource property to the template.
+ScalingAction is a subproperty of the ScalingRule property type.
+ScalingAction determines the type of adjustment the automatic scaling activity makes when triggered, and the periodicity of the adjustment.

 ## SYNTAX